MrEngineer13/FloatingLabelLayout/README.md

 # Usage
 1. Add *floatinglabel* module as a dependency to your project

-2. Add the following to your xml:
+2a.
+Either add the following to your xml:

-        <com.mrengineer13.fll.FloatingLabelLayout
+        <com.mrengineer13.fll.FloatingLabelEditText
             xmlns:fll="http://schemas.android.com/apk/res-auto"
             android:id="@+id/fll_username"
             android:layout_width="match_parent"